Abilaashss/ComputerVision/README.md

 # ComputerVision-Coursera
-This repository contains all the resources, assignments, and proiects of "Introduction to Computer Vision and Image Processing " Course offered by Coursera
+This repository contains all the resources of "Introduction to Computer Vision and Image Processing "